r-lib/isoband/README.md

 <img src="man/figures/README-basic-example-plot-1.png" width="50%" />

 The isolining and isobanding algorithms have no problem with larger datasets.
-The algorithm has no problem with larger datasets.
 Let’s calculate isolines and isobands for the volcano dataset, convert to sf, and plot with ggplot2.

 ``` r
 library(ggplot2)